schneider-profits/guff/install-prk-linux.md

 just to be sure there are no conflicts with the system files we just installed.
 <br/><br/>

-Now cd to the PRK Launcher and run it
+Now change directory to the PRK Launcher and run it
 ```
 $ cd ~/.wine-prk/drive_c/linux
 $ WINEPREFIX=~/.wine-prk ./PRK.Launcher